Jack Woolf: Career

 Upon graduation from Purdue, Woolf accepted a position as a research engineer and supervisor of propulsion research and a team member on the B-58 project with Convair (now Lockheed Martin) in Fort Worth, Texas.

 In 1956, he joined Texas A&M in College Station, Texas, as a professor in mechanical engineering and assistant dean of engineering.
-In 1957, he joined Arlington State College (ASC) as dean of the college.
-Soon after ASC president Hereford's death in November, 1958, the Texas A&M Board appointed him acting president and in 1959 as president.
+In 1957, he joined Arlington State College (ASC) as its dean.
+Soon after ASC president Hereford's death in November 1958, the Texas A&M Board appointed him acting president and in 1959, as president.
 On March 13, 1967, ASC officially became The University of Texas at Arlington.
-At that point, Woolf became UT Arlington president, a post he resigned in 1968.
+At that point, Woolf became UT Arlington president, a post he resigned from in 1968.

 During Woolf's tenure as president, Arlington State College was elevated to a four-year institution effective September 1, 1959.
 The college was authorized to offer seventeen bachelor's degree programs in business administration, engineering, liberal arts, and the sciences.
 At this time, Woolf recruited Wendell Nedderman as the first dean of engineering.
 By 1966, three more bachelors were added as well as teacher certification programs in seven academic departments.

 In 1966, in a historic move, Woolf established the graduate school with approval for six new master's degree programs: electrical engineering, engineering mechanics, mathematics, economics, physics, and psychology.
 The university's first doctoral program, a Ph.D. in engineering, was to come on September 1, 1969.

 Under Woolf's leadership, ASC was the first Texas A&M System school to integrate (1962) and the first to accept black athletes (1963).
 Under his presidency, ASC/UTA expanded rapidly from an enrollment of 5,000 to 11,500.
 He instituted the first bachelor's and master's degree programs.